Corentin-Mzr/Platformer-SFML/README.md

 - [x] Entities in the game will be rendered using various Textures and Animations which we will be calling Assets (along with Fonts)
 - [x] Assets are loaded once at the beginning of the program and stored in the Assets class, which is stored by the GameEngine class
-- [ ] All Assets are defined in assets.txt, with the syntax defined below
+- [x] ~~All Assets are defined in assets.txt, with the syntax defined below~~ **All assets are defined in config.toml, with the keys defined below**

 ### Player

 - [x] The player Entity in the game is represented by Megaman, which has several different Animations: Stand, Run, and Air.
 You must determine which state the player is currently in and assign the correct Animation.
-- [ ] The player moves with the following controls:
+- [x] The player moves with the following controls:
   Left: A key, Right: D key, Jump: W key, Shoot: Space key
 - [x] The player can move left, move right, or shoot at any time during the game.
 This means the player can move left/right while in the air.
 - [ ] The player can only jump if it is currently standing on a tile